 The bulk velocity is approximately equal to the bulk flow velocity of only the thermal ions (an assumption that is supported by the simulations and by the fact that the number density of non-thermal particles is much less than the number density of the thermal particles).
 Expanding the polynomials gives

-where $P_{j,k} = \sum_s m_s \int (v_j - u_j)(v_k - u_k)f_s d^3v$ is the total pressure tensor (ion + non-thermals + electrons) and $Q_j = (m_i/2)\int (v_j - u_j)|\vec{v} - \vec{u}|^2f_i d^3v$ is the ion heat flux density.
+where $P_{j,k} = \sum_s m_s \int (v_j - u_j)(v_k - u_k)f_s d^3v$ is the total pressure tensor (ion + non-thermals + electrons) and $Q_j = (m_i/2)\int (v_j - u_j)|\mathbf{v} - \mathbf{u}|^2f_i d^3v$ is the ion heat flux density (of the combined thermal and non-thermal ion distribution).
 We use the Einstein convention to imply summation over repeated indices.
-Note that we have taken the limit where the electrons have negligible mass and are isotropic in the flow frame, which means that they only contribute to the total pressure.
-Integrating this equation over a small region around the shock front yields Eq.~\ref{eq:energy}.
+Note that we take the limit where the electrons have negligible mass and are isotropic in the flow frame, which means that they only contribute to the total pressure.

-We now study the effect of the energetic particles by decomposing the pressure into a thermal pressure $P_g$ and an energetic particle pressure $P_{cr,j,k}$ defined as
+We now study the effect of the energetic particles by decomposing the pressure into a thermal pressure $P_g$ and an energetic particle pressure $P_{nt,j,k}$ defined as

-where $f_i = f_g + f_{cr}$ and $f_g$ and $f_{cr}$ correspond to the inflowing thermal and energetic non-thermal ion populations, respectively (we use the gas and cosmic ray notation for consistency with the astrophysical literature), $u_{cr,j}$ is the bulk velocity of the non-thermal particles, and $P_e$ is the electron pressure.
+where $f_i = f_g + f_{nt}$ and $f_g$ and $f_{nt}$ correspond to the inflowing thermal and energetic non-thermal ion populations, respectively (we use the gas and CR notation for consistency with the astrophysical literature), $u_{nt,j}$ is the bulk velocity of the non-thermal particles, and $P_e$ is the electron pressure.
 Note we assume that the thermal distribution is isotropic in the bulk flow frame.
 Using these additional definitions and assumptions Eq.~\ref{eq:energy_step} becomes